Spotlight

 There's no denying the nation's fourth largest city has plenty to offer in terms of entertainment, restaurants and golf.
 In addition to three pro sports teams, thriving downtown theater and museum districts, loads of shopping and warm weather year-round, the Houston area boasts about 150 courses, the majority of which are public.

-The 18-hole Tournament Course at Golf Club of Houston in Humble, TX is a public golf course that opened in 2005.
-Designed by Rees Jones, Greg Muirhead and David Toms Tournament Course at Golf Club of Houston measures 7425 yards from the longest tees.
-Greens and fairways are bermuda grass.
+The 9-hole Palmetto Course at Longwood Golf Club in Cypress, TX is a semi-private golf course that opened in 1995.
+Designed by Harry Yewens and Keith Fergus, Palmetto Course at Longwood Golf Club measures 3240 yards from the longest tees and has 4 sets of tees for different skill levels.

 Nestled along Lake Conroe in Montgomery, Texas, The Golf Club at Margaritaville Lake Resort is a self-contained retreat that offers outstanding golf, a variety of lake activities, and lodging in its 21-story hotel complex overlooking the lake.
 The Dave Marr-designed golf course at Margaritaville Lake Resort plays around 7,100 yards from the back tees.
 Pines and oaks line the fairways and the bunker-laden track is spiced up with waterfalls, fountains, lakes, and even an island tee box.